-This course is designed to help first-semester international or English language learners to enhance communication skills required in American academic contexts.
-Students will develop critical reading skills and academic writing skills with an overview of grammar and mechanics.
-Concurrent focus is on building oral fluency and expanding academic vocabulary.
-Four hours lecture per week.
-This course is an alternate to Introduction to Academic Reading and (ENGL 097) or Basic Writing (ENGL 098) for ESL students.
-Leveled by placement test score.
 This course will introduce the student to the sound system and grammatical structure of the French language.
 The focus will be on developing skills in the areas of aural comprehension, speaking, reading, and writing.
 By the end of the semester, the student will have a basic understanding of grammar, including word formation, verb conjugations, idiomatic expressions, and cognates.
 This course will also discuss various cultural aspects of the French-speaking world.
 Four hours lecture per week.
 This course is only for the true beginner or for students who have had less than three years of high school French.
-Students who have taken more than three years of high school French within the last three years can enroll in this course only with the permission of the instructor
+Students who have taken more than three years of high school French within the last three years can enroll in this course only with the permission of the instructor rau, 5 crean nours

-STUDY OF FUNERALS Fall, 3 credit hours
+FSAD 111 STUDY OF FUNERALS Fall, 3 credit hours